tildeio/sync.js/README.md

 applies the same strategy locally.

-If you want a different strategy, you can create your own version of _SetProperty_ that has a different implementation of its _transform_ method.
+If you want a different strategy, you can create your own version of _SetProperties_ that has a different implementation of its _transform_ method.
 See below for more information.